sestaton/archive2itunes/README.md

 I love listening to live shows on [archive.org](archive.org), and one thing that I've always wanted was a simple way to add a show to my iTunes library.
 You can download the show and add them manually, but sometimes it would be nice to add a show without having to manually extract the files and open iTunes.

 That's what this script does, it takes a URL as an argument and adds that show to your iTunes library as an album.
+And, that's all it does.
+This is not an API or general tool to get arbitrary formats from archive.org, and I'm in no way advocating you use MP3 or iTunes.
+This is simply a way to add music to your iPod and take it with you.
+Please see the (special note)[**SPECIAL NOTE**] below about file formats and other applications.

 **USAGE**